Hiromichi Watanabe

-Hiromichi Watanabe (渡辺 博道, Watanabe Hiromichi) is a Japanese politician of the Liberal Democratic Party and a former member of the House of Representatives in the Diet of Japan.
+Hiromichi Watanabe (渡辺 博道, Watanabe Hiromichi) is a Japanese politician of the Liberal Democratic Party and a member of the House of Representatives in the Diet of Japan.
 A native of Matsudo City, Chiba he attended Waseda University as an undergraduate and received a master's degree from Meiji University.
 He was elected to the Chiba Prefectural Assembly in 1995 (serving for one term) and then to the House of Representatives for the first time in 1996.
 He was appointed by Shinzo Abe as Minister of Reconstruction on 2 October 2018 and left the position on 11 September 2019.
 He was succeeded by Kazunori Tanaka.

 The Union Minister of Petroleum & Natural Gas Shri Murli Deora meeting with the Senior Vice Minister of Economy, Trade & Industry, Japan, Mr. Hiromichi Watanabe, in New Delhi on December 6, 2006.